dlech/python-pgn-speaker/README.md

 ## Running the program

+`pgn-speaker` is a Python program and therefore requires a Python runtime.
+Instead of using `pip` to get the package, it is recommended to use [pipx].
-It is recommended to use [pipx] to ensure you are always running the latest version.
+This ensures you are always running the latest version of `pgn-speaker`.

-After installing `pipx` run the following command where $PGN is the path to a PGN file saved on your computer.
+After installing `pipx` run the following command where `$PGN` is the path to a PGN file saved on your computer.

     pipx run pgn-speaker $PGN